autoNumeric/autoNumeric/README.md

 ## What is [autoNumeric](http://www.decorplanit.com/plugin/)?

-autoNumeric is a library that provides live *as-you-type* formatting for international numbers and currencies.
+autoNumeric is a standalone Javascript library that provides live *as-you-type* formatting for international numbers and currencies.

 [![NPM][nodei-image]][nodei-url]
 <br>